 Omido climbs really fast, like he is being chased by bees or something.
 Now he is dislodging a thick yellowish green sugarcane from the pile.
 Everyone is shouting his name.
 I look at Willy and his face is a crumpled sheet of white paper.
-I think he is scared of climbing mtenga.
+A ribbon of sweat runs down his face and I know that he is scared of climbing mtenga.
 He smiles at me but me, I just look away.
 I don’t want my boyfriend to be the wife of Mr Toad.

 Willy finally hangs on the rusty side railings and raises one fist like Undertaker in WWF then jumps on top of the sugarcane pile.
 He starts to pull and pulls until a green cane gives.
 He throws it down at me as we cheer him and shout, ‘We want another one, just like the other one.’
 He throws another and we catch it and then we are breaking the long cane with our knee and eating and chewing the juice out of the red and yellow sugarcane and throwing the juiceless pith on the dirt road and in the dusty air.